Oblomov/minetest-mod-prospector/READEM.rst

 and the user can use zoom view (with a FOV that is even smaller than the one provided by the binoculars).

-Usingthe prospecting kit will make all surrounding ores emit glowing particles that float towards the user.
+Using the prospecting kit will make all surrounding ores emit glowing particles that float towards the user.
+Using this feature will provisionally disable all uses of the kit (including mapping and binoculars) for a few seconds.

+The recovery time and the range of the detection function can be set via the config options `prospector.recovery_time` and `prospector.show_ores_range`.
+Setting `show_ores_range` to 0 disables the ore detection feature altogether.

 License
 -------